 8.7 Cumulative effects

 The nature and extent of any interactions between various impacts where they may have cumulative effects must be considered.
 This should include an evaluation of the spatial and temporal intensity of mining and its effects on other impacts including existing uses considered in the Assessment and described in Section 9 of the Environmental Impact Statement as well as an evaluation of the resulting cumulative effects to the ecological balance of the marine environment, including the spatial and temporal extent of such effects.
 Describe how spatial and temporal cumulation will differ between faunal groups and different habitats.

+Provide a description of the source of nature and extent of any interactions between various potential environmental impacts and Environmental Effects across the environment.
+Where they may have cumulative effects, they must be considered on both spatial and temporal scales over the lifetime of the proposed mining operation and in the post-Closure period and alternatives considered.

 8.7.1 Proposed operations effects

-Cumulative effects within the scope of the mining proposed herein.
+Cumulative effects within the scope of the site and Impact Area of the mining proposed herein.

 8.7.2 Regional operation effects

-Cumulative effects between activities, where known in the region.
+Cumulative effects between activities to be analysed by the Secretariat according to the REMPs, [].

 8.8 Summary of residual effects

 Summarize key findings on potential environmental impacts and Environmental Effects, environmental management measures, residual effects, and any potential impacts and effects to areas under any State’s national jurisdiction.
 Information on potential recovery times following disturbance and the longevity of residual effects should be included.
 This will give readers an understanding of the temporal component and efficacy of proposed mitigation measures.
 A table may be a useful summary format to pull together the above elements in a simple visual mode.
 The table should include a column outlining the measures that will be taken to address potential environmental impacts and residual effects and ensure long-term site compliance with the environmental quality objectives, quantitative thresholds, and indicators in accordance with these regulations and the applicable Standard and taking into account the relevant Guidelines.

+8.9 Practicable restoration and rehabilitation of the project area – approach The restoration and rehabilitation of the project area should be considered as a part of the mitigation hierarchy.
+At this stage in the Environmental Assessment Process, there might be no final knowledge on the potential of restoration and rehabilitation in the area, so a plan should be proposed to develop this knowledge throughout the lifespan of the project and to prepare the decision on the issue at the end of the project.
+This should be done in accordance with relevant Standards and taking into account relevant guidelines.

+Alt.
+8.9 Accidental events and Natural hazards

+Discuss impacts to the biological environment of accidental events and the cumulative effects of the mining operation and natural hazards and the measures that will be taken to avoid, remedy or mitigate those impacts.

 9. Assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation

 Provide a detailed description and evaluation of potential impacts and Environmental Effects of the operation to the socioeconomic and sociocultural components identified in section 6.
 This should include projections on the potential impacts in national waters outside the mining area and should also consider the entire lifespan of the project i.e. construction/development (pre-commissioning), operational (including maintenance) and decommissioning phases.
 A description of the benefits to mankind may be included.
 Attitudes towards, and perceptions of, the proposed project are among the variables that should be considered in determining the significance of impacts.
-The potential for accidental eventsshould also be considered.
+The potential for accidental events [and natural hazards] should also be considered.

 9.1 Key messages